 In the same year as the Abbey’s founding, the monks established St. Bernard Preparatory School on the outskirts of the city – on the grounds of the monastery.
 The school was chartered by the State of Alabama in February 1893, and though primarily a college preparatory school, including middle school grades, St. Bernard regularly conferred bachelor’s degrees.

 Responding to local needs, in 1929 the Board of Trustees elected to establish a formal junior college program in addition to the high school; then some twenty years later the establishment of a senior college was accomplished.
 Also during its history St. Bernard has educated many young men for ordination to the priesthood through its seminary programs from high school through graduate studies.
 In 1962 the Board of Trustees made the decision to discontinue the preparatory school program.
 Post secondary education continued until May 13, 1979.

 In the autumn of 1984, St. Bernard returned to its origins with the re-opening of St. Bernard Preparatory School as a co-educational secondary school for residential and day students.
-In the Spring of 2007 the decision was made to admit seventh and eighth grade students to the new Middle School at St. Bernard in August of 2007, again returning to St. Bernard’s late 19th century roots and the Minims (Middle School) program that was in existence for decades.
+In the Spring of 2007 the decision was made to admit seventh and eighth grade students to the new Middle School at St. Bernard in August of 2007, again returning to St. Bernard’s late nineteenth century roots and the Minims (Middle School) program that was in existence for decades.
 Celebrating our 130th anniversary in 2021, St. Bernard takes pride in its thousands of students who have shared in the Benedictine way at St. Bernard, the way of prayer and work, the way of knowledge and love.